 Auld Reekie Roller Girls is a not-for-profit, grassroots, flat track roller derby team in Edinburgh.
 Founded in 2008, ARRG was the first Women’s Flat Track Derby Association (WFTDA) member in Scotland.
 We are a dynamic community that is supportive and inclusive in a competitive environment, in which skaters, officials and non-skating members can be the best they can be.

 Being one of the pioneering leagues in Europe, we work tirelessly to contribute to the global development of roller derby.
-Through our training, coaching and by encouraging hundreds of women to participate and excel in our sport, our members better themselves physically and mentally.
+Through our training, coaching and by encouraging hundreds of people to participate and excel in our sport, our members better themselves physically and mentally.
 We strive to create fearless, formidable travel teams to compete locally and internationally at the highest levels.
 We are passionate individuals who work together to better the league, in the knowledge that we are part of a positive, unique and revolutionary movement.

 Named after the city of Edinburgh, affectionately known as ‘Auld Reekie’ (Scots for Old Smoky), ARRG is run as a ‘not for profit’ committee based sports group, keen to promote fun, fitness, equality and friendship for women of all ages (over 18), who are interested in trying something new and exciting.